Danbooru

 紅包 红包 red_packet

 A monetary gift given in Chinese and other Asian societies, usually during holidays (especially Chinese New Year) or on special occasions, such as births or weddings.
-Often presented in a small decorative envelope, often in a red color with a gold accent, symbolizing luck and wealth and prompting its common English name of the "red envelope".
-It may be depicted in artwork as a symbol of good fortune, prosperity, or festive themes.
-It could be shown being exchanged between characters, held in their hands, or featured as part of a cultural or holiday-themed scene.
+Often presented in a small decorative envelope, often red with gold accents, symbolizing luck and wealth and prompting its common English name of the "red envelope".

 The Chinese character 福 (fortune) is often found on the front of a hongbao.
 Other characters that may appear include 囍, 財, 賀 and 春.
 Occasionally some of these characters can be found upside down as a play on the word "to arrive" (pronounced the same as "upside down").
 Characters are almost always written in Traditional Chinese for aesthetic reasons.